-Boot computer via the installation CD or DVD, then choose language and click "Next" to get the screenshot below:
+- Boot computer via the installation CD or DVD, then choose language and click Next to get the screenshot below:

-Here, choose "Repair your computer" and then make operations in accordance with prompts.
+- Choose Repair your computer and then make operations in accordance with prompts.

 Nevertheless, if there is no error message or you are unclear of what the message tells, do the next step.